PynPoint/PynPoint/docs/installation.rst

     $ pip install PynPoint --user

-[For background information on pip see our |install_help| pages]
+For background information on pip, see our |install_help| pages.

-You can also join the PynPoint mailing list by sending an email to pynpoint-join@lists.phys.ethz.ch (you can leave subject line and body of the email blank).
+You can also join the PynPoint mailing list by sending an email to pynpoint-join@lists.phys.ethz.ch (you can leave the subject line and body of the email blank).

 .. |install_help| raw:: html